import torch.nn as nn

 “The capital of the country containing Manchester is”

-It must also know these geographical facts, research suggests that this is captured somewhere within the MLP layers (Nanda et al. 2024).
+The model must also know these geographical facts, research suggests that this is captured somewhere within the MLP layers (Nanda et al. 2024).

 Why residuals?